taura/build_env/README.md

 ```

 * similarly to hosts.csv, this file is converted into an sqlite3 table called users in `env/scripts/I00db/db.mk`
+* you can add new columns in case you configure users differently
 * the database is then used by `env/scripts/I35users/users.mk`
 * the user database is managed by LDAP (see `env/scripts/I15ldap/ldap.mk`)